MacoskoLab/slideseq-tools/README.md

 use Google-Cloud-SDK
 ```

-This will make login a little slower but saves typing and errors from forgetting.
+This might make login a tiny bit slower, but saves typing and errors from forgetting.